leighmcculloch/leighmcculloch.com/source/content/posts/2023/go-proposals-that-are-tantializing/index.md

 image = "image.jpg"
 +++

+**Updated Fri, Jan 6, 2023: Added comments about the new sum types as interfaces proposal.**

 I like programming in Go, just the way it is.
 I said the same thing when I first started playing with it in 2015 and now in 2023.
 But I have to admit every new feature that has been added has been awesome.
 I can't imagine now programming in